dankovacek/camels_compression_challenge/README.md

 # Camels Compression Challenge

 ![Camels Compression Challenge Logo - a sequence of objects representing a progression from a finely detailed camelid to an abstract geometric object.](images/CC_Challenge_Logo.png)
-An open challenge for hydrological time series data compression.
+An open challenge for hydrometeorological time series data compression.

 ## Leaderboard